 5. Write Stories

 Skillshare has great free videos to explore on Creative Writing.
 If anything, even if you don’t pick up on this hobby, you will probably enjoy watching these videos and picking up a few interesting ideas: Skillshare videos on creative writing.

 You can purchase yarn and needles for less than $2.
 Knitting is also a great way to offer inexpensive, but quality gifts, for example with a homemade hat or blanket.
 I recommend craftsy.com for knitting.
 I’ve also made simple sewing projects to give as gifts that have turned out great.
 Here are tutorials I’ve used to make gifts: Tote Bags, Round Bottomed Buckets, and Jewelry Pouches.

 7. Draw or Color

-From sketching to even painting (a slightly larger investment) the options are endless and great fun.
+From sketching to painting (a slightly larger investment) the options are endless and great fun.
 Illustrating requires practice, but you can pick fun projects to draw, from funny cartoons to characters or landscapes.
 Check out these drawing books on Amazon (Some cost as little as $6), or our page on easy flower sketches.

 There are also a lot of meditation coloring books, or free images online that you can print and color.
 My favorite book right now is called Secret Garden by Scottish artist Johanna Basford.
 There is something about the whimsical themes in nature that is calming.
 She also has cards you can color and mail to friends or family.
 Now you are combining your artistic activity with keeping in touch with friends too!